 With over 20 years of personal injury law experience in South Carolina, John D. Hawkins has represented a wide variety of car accident cases.
-The Hawkins Law Firm has offices based in Charleston, Greenville, and Spartanburg, SC, but we take cases from dozens of counties throughout the state.
+The Hawkins Law Firm handles car accidents in Charleston, Greenville, and Spartanburg, SC, but we take cases from dozens of counties throughout the state.
 Our team of attorneys has the skill and resources to handle most types of car accidents, including:

 Whether a car accident involved a negligent driver, vehicle manufacturer’s mistake, or something the city did or didn’t do to provide safe roadways, we can help litigate your case.
 Car accidents can be incredibly damaging, leaving the victims to suffer lifelong disabilities and emotional traumas.
 One second of negligence can cause a great deal of pain.
 Fight against negligent parties by pursuing a personal injury case against them.

 Car accidents are preventable personal injury events.
 The majority of car accidents results from human error.
 And vehicle accidents are especially frequent during the holidays.
 A driver may fail to maintain a vehicle’s brakes properly, for example, leading to a deadly pedestrian collision at a crosswalk.
 Many forms of driver negligence plague roadways.
 Defining negligence and learning how to prove it in a car accident are a victim’s only chance at securing compensation.